toppeMRI/toppe/pulseq/README.md

 Requires:

-1. The +mr Pulseq Matlab package, provided here in the ./+mr/ folder.
+1. The +mr Pulseq Matlab package.
 2. The +toppe Matlab package.